johnvenkiah/CI_PP5_John_Venkiah/README.md

 ### Feature 1: The Navbar

 The navbar allows users to easily navigate the website, no matter which page they are on.
-From here they can navigate to all pages of relevance, Home, Products, Profile, Cart, Contact, and Sign In/Sign Up.
+From here they can navigate to all pages of relevance, Home, Products, My StepUp, Cart, Contact, and Sign In/Sign Up.

 The navbar is also dynamic, showing the current total of the shopping cart, as well as showing relevant information for that page, for example the checkout button on the cart page.

 **User stories covered**

-2. As a user, I can access important links such as home, products, my cart, sign in/out, and profile by scrolling and/or clicking once, regardless of where on the site I am, so that i can easily navigate the site
+2. As a user, I can access important links such as home, products, my cart, sign in/out, and My StepUp by scrolling and/or clicking once, regardless of where on the site I am, so that i can easily navigate the site

 5. As a user, it is visible if I am signed in or not, so that I am made aware of this